sensu/sensu-docs/content/sensu-go/5.5/reference/agent.md

 client       |
 -------------|------
-description  | _NOTE: The `client` attribute is deprecated in favor of the `source` attribute (see above)._ The name of the Sensu entity associated with the event.
-The `client` attribute gives you the ability to tie the event to a proxy entity while providing compatibility with [Sensu 1.x check results][42].
-Use this attribute to specify the name of the [proxy entity][43] tied to the event. required     | false default      | The agent entity receiving the event data type         | String
+description  | The name of the Sensu entity associated with the event.
+Use this attribute to tie the event to an existing proxy entity. required     | false default      | The agent entity receiving the event data type         | String